 4. Bristly Locust

-Alternatively known as the Moss Locust and the Rose Acacia, the Bristly Locust is a form of the deciduous and beautiful shrub.
-Traditionally found in the South Eastern parts of the United States, of late, they are also grown in multiple other regions and certain parts of North America.
+Traditionally, this species was found in the South Eastern parts of the United States, but that has changed, and they are now grown in multiple other regions and certain parts of North America.

 A defining feature of the Bristly Locust Tree is its beautiful green leaves that thrive on bristly stems.
-These leaves as well as the pinkish flowers exude a beautiful fragrance that often attracts butterflies, bees, and a range of other insects.
+Along with the pinkish flowers, these leaves exude a beautiful fragrance that often attracts butterflies, bees, and a range of other insects.

 5. Skycole Locust

-Although the plant can comfortably thrive in almost all locations, it grows exceptionally well under adequate sunlight and woodlands.
+Although the plant can comfortably thrive in almost all locations, it grows incredibly well in adequate sunlight and woodlands.
 In some instances, it might also thrive well across streams.

 The plant also produces striking white flowers with a dash of pink and purple.
-Flowers may be found hanging in a cluster measuring between four to twelve inches in length.
+These flowers may be found hanging in a cluster measuring four to twelve inches long.

 6. Imperial Honey Locust

 Belonging to the family of Honey Locusts, the Imperial Honey Locust is one of the most widely popular and fine variants of shade trees.
 It has multiple ferns and a perfectly delicate structure with a yellowish or greenish tinge.

 7. New Mexico Locust

 Despite being called the New Mexico Locust, this tree doesn’t originate in the Mexican regions.
-Instead, you will primarily find them in the South Western parts of the United States.
+Instead, you will primarily find them in the Southwestern parts of the United States.

 8. Purple Robe Black Locust